 With this done, the work moved outside.
 On a concrete base, and surrounded by a chain-link fence — the latter provided by the same Vernal Lions Club that had paid for the molds to be transported — the cast bones were assembled: sacrum and pelvis first (Figure 4A), then hind limbs, dorsal vertebrae, caudal and cervical vertebrae and skull (Figure 4B), then finally the front limbs and ribs.
 The skull was mounted 21 feet (6.4 m) above the ground at the end of a somewhat elevated neck, in a posture that corresponds well with the prediction of Taylor et al. (2009) that sauropods, like extant tetrapods, habitually hold their necks elevated at the base.
 The whole skeleton was not only supported on a steel scaffolding, but also guyed by thinner rods, enabling it to withstand 70 mph winds that uprooted nearby trees (Untermann 1957; Untermann 1959:367–368).
 The completed concrete skeleton weighed 8 tons (Untermann 1957).

-The completed outdoor cast was dedicated on 8 June during the Utah State Lions Club convention at Vernal (Anonymous, undated), in a ceremony attended by J. LeRoy Kay, Arthur G. Nord and G. Ernest Untermann (Anonymous 1957) — not on 6 June as reported by Untermann and Untermann (1971).
+The outdoor cast was dedicated on 8 June during the Utah State Lions Club convention at Vernal (Anonymous, undated), in a ceremony attended by J. LeRoy Kay, Arthur G. Nord and G. Ernest Untermann (Anonymous 1957) — not on 6 June as reported by Untermann and Untermann (1971).
 The work had taken about a year and a half, from early 1956, and cost only $10,000 in total (about $105,449 in 2022 money) — almost all of it in salary.
 The cast stood for 32 years (Figure 5).
 It was repainted on 22 June 1967 (Figure 6) in what was likely a periodic event (Anonymous 1967).

 The fate of the original molds